 - If your child’s dose of hydrocortisone is not the full vial (100mg), throw away the remaining medicine in the vial.
 The vial can only be punctured one time with a needle and syringe.

 - Once the hydrocortisone powder is mixed with the liquid, it is only good for 3 days.
 If your child does not use the dose right away, store the mixed vial in the refrigerator for 3 days.

 - Once the hydrocortisone powder is mixed with the liquid but not punctured, it is only good for 3 days.
 If your child does not use the dose right away, store the mixed vial at room temperature for up to 3 days.

 - Check the expiration date on the hydrocortisone vial every month.

-- If the hydrocortisone is outdated, mix the leftover medicine with an unwanted material like coffee grounds, and place the mixture into a container or a bag that will not leak.
+- If the hydrocortisone is outdated, take to a drug take-back location.
+You may also mix the leftover medicine with an unwanted material like coffee grounds, and place the mixture into a container or a bag that will not leak.
 Throw the container away in the trash where children and pets cannot reach it.